-The Minister’s presentation will be followed by presentations from public transport consultants Harry Barber and Leigh Bromley of Phillip Boyle & Associates, and Cristina Lynn and Andrew Morse from parking and traffic consultancy firm - ptc.
-A commercial architect will also be invited to speak.
+The Minister’s presentation will be followed by presentations from public transport consultants Harry Barber and Leigh Bromley of Phillip Boyle & Associates, and Cristina Lynn and Andrew Morse from parking and traffic consultancy firm ptc.
+Commercial architect, Tim Leslie, from Bates Smart will also speak.

 The event will also include the opportunity to network with the car parking industry, as well as those involved in the design and contraction of car parking facilities.